majgis/ngify/README.md

     }

-The injectable is read from the function signature and the following is appended to the file contents:
+The injectable is read from the function signature, the annotation statement is deleted and the following is appended to the file contents:

     angular.module('ngify')
         .controller('myCtrl', [ 'serviceName', module.exports ])